How exactly do you say it’s raining in Italian?

 From piovere comes la pioggia, the rain.

-Piove is not the only way to say it’s raining in Italian, however.
-Keep reading to find out why!
+However, piove is not the only way to say it’s raining in Italian.
+Read on to find out why!

-If you want to stress that it’s raining in this very moment, you can use sta piovendo, literally “it stays raining”.
+If you want to emphasize that it’s raining at this very moment, you can use sta piovendo, which literally means “it stays raining”.

 The gerund tense in Italian uses the verb stare, to stay, while English uses to be.
 Sta is basically the third person singular present conjugation of stare (that’s a mouthful!).